ukigumo/Ukigumo-Client/README.md

     This is a arrayref of notifier object.
 It's normally Ukigumo::Client::Notify::\*.
 But you can write your own class.

+- `compare_url`

+    URL to compare differences between range of commitments.

 # METHODS

 - $client->push\_notifier($notifier : Ukigumo::Client::Notify)